wclee47/GFP/README.md

 ### Preparation (building exon index directory)

 1. Preparing preliminary files<br/>
 Before building exon index directory, three types of files are necessary.
+If a user plans to use “refGene,txt” (can be downloaded from UCSC database (http://genome.ucsc.edu/) as a gene annotation file, all the necessary files are automatically created by running “refGene2bed.py” included in GFP package.
+Otherwise, users should make a directory containing all the necessary files formatted as below.

 	* BED files (e.g. chr1.bed, chr2.bed …) for exon information.
 Each bed file should be first sorted by exon’s start position and then by exon’s end position.
 Tab-delimited column names of the files are:<br/>① chromosome<br/>② exon’s start position<br/>③ exon’s end position<br/>④ transcript’s accession . gene name . exon number<br/>⑤ 0 (always)<br/>⑥ transcribed strand